amitkgupta/nearest_neighbour/README.md

 1. Haskell: 91.581s

 The naive implementations are all essentially the same algorithm, but the Golang implementation does a bit better in terms of how accurately it classifies memebers of the validation sample (95% vs. 94.4% for all the others).

+Julia has an asterisk because its initial run is slower than all subsequent runs.
+I'll have to rethink how to make this a fair experiment...

 #### Golang
 ```